 Ely, Minnesota, not to be confused with Ely, Nevada, is located in the upper northeast corner of Minnesota.
 It’s north of Duluth, but south of International Falls.
 Ely is a two-hour drive from Duluth and about a four-hour drive from Minneapolis/St. Paul (Twin Cities).

 Originally a timber town, then a mining town, Ely is now a well-known tourist destination because of its unspoiled forests and lakes.
 Of course, summer seems an obvious time to take advantage of the area’s natural bounty, but winter holds its own beauty and attraction.

-This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Arrowhead Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund; and from the Donald G Gardner Humanities Trust.
+This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Arrowhead Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.

 The Ely Winter Festival is made possible by donations from people like you.
 We are a 501(c)3 non-profit and deeply appreciate your gifts!

 Copyright Ely Winter Festival.
 All rights reserved.